 Additional views of Lake Lure/Chimney Rock on the way to Bearwallow.

 Conserving Carolina manages the trail and is to thank for its construction and association conservation easements.
-To see their details desription of the trail click on the link below:
+To see their details description of the trail click on the link below: